 Estimated Taxes for the State

-You should also note I have just talked to you about the IRS portion, but if you are in a state that has state tax, you need to figure out what your state requires for estimated payments.
+You should also note I have just talked to you about the IRS portion, but if you are in a state that has state income tax, you need to figure out what your state requires for estimated payments.
 You can go to your state website and search for estimated payment information to figure out what the schedule is and what’s required to make sure you’re making those as well.

 Estimated Taxes and Your Tax Return

 When you file your tax return, you want to make sure, whether you do it yourself or you have someone do it, that you give them a list of the dates and payments that you made so they can account for those payments when filing the return.
-Any overpayment that you made will come back to you in the form of a tax return, and if you calculate a little off, you may have to owe a little money, and you might pay a little bit of penalties on the amount that you owe because you underpaid.
+Any overpayment that you made will come back to you in the form of a tax return, and if you calculate a little off, you may have to owe a little money, and you might pay a few penalties on the amount that you owe because you underpaid.

 This is important information.
 A lot of times, I feel like people think that estimated payments are a good idea or sort of an option, and they’re not.
 It’s the best way to be proactive rather than reactive when it comes to your tax situation.